eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-01_steemyy-com.md

 - - -

-This page is synchronized from the post: [注册了 SteemYY.com ！](https://steemit.com/@justyy/steemyy-com)
+This page is synchronized from the post: ['注册了 SteemYY.com ！'](https://steemit.com/@justyy/steemyy-com)